Zolo Blog

 Bags

 Bag in the front always.
 This makes sure that all your belongings are safe.
 Locals and platforms are crowded, and having an eye on your bag is necessary.
 This is also important to ensure that your bag doesn’t get in the way of yourself or others while getting on or off.
-Keeping your bag behind may be a hindrance for anyone trying to get in after you and also it may get stuck while you’re trying to get off.
+Keeping your bag behind may be a hindrance for anyone trying to get in after you, and it may also get stuck while you’re trying to get off.

 Stand on the correct side